lcm-proj/lcm/docs/content/build-instructions.md

 There are several ways to build LCM on OS X, none of which are necessarily better than the others.

-### MacPorts {#build_osx_macports}
+### Homebrew

-Required packages:
- - glib2

-Strongly recommended packages:
-  - openjdk6
-  - python26 or python27

-From a terminal, run the following commands.
-Replace X.Y.Z with the latest version of LCM.
+Install Homebrew packages

+    $ brew install glib pkg-config

+Install Java.
+Type `javac` in a terminal, then follow the instructions

+Download and build LCM

     $ unzip lcm-X.Y.Z.zip
     $ cd lcm-X.Y.Z
     $ ./configure
     $ make
-    $ sudo make install
+    $ make install

 ## Windows {#build_windows}